Make your postal vote count

 - Sign the Postal Voting Statement where indicated.
 If the signature does not match the one SSDC holds, the postal vote will be rejected.

-- Couples must ensure they do not mix up their paperwork.
-We receive a number of Postal Vote Statements each election where partners have signed the other person’s Statement and vice versa.
+- Where there are multiple postal voters at the same address, take care to ensure you do not mix up your paperwork.
+We receive a number of Postal Vote Statements each election where electors have signed another person’s Statement.
 Both postal votes will be rejected if this happens.

 - Make sure you put your correct date of birth – don’t guess!
 It is surprising how many Postal Voting Statements we receive back where the date of birth is different to the date of birth the elector has supplied when applying for a postal vote.
 If the dates do not match, your postal vote will be rejected.